 Are your children’s parties more chore than cheer?
 Are they costing you a fortune?
-Peer pressure from other parents and a desire to please our little birthday girls and boys means we can’t quite go back to how it used to be…with a few sausage rolls, a game of pin on the tail on the donkey and a run around the garden.
+Peer pressure from other parents and a desire to please our little birthday girls and boys means we can’t quite go back to how it used to be with a few sausage rolls, a game of pin on the tail on the donkey and a run around the garden.
 But we could be more creative, explore nature’s big backyard, and still show the kids a good time.
 In this post we offer ideas for outdoor kids parties which we’ve tried and tested to great success…

-In his Man about the House column in Saturday’s Family Guardian, journalist Tim Lott argues children’s parties have now expanded to epic proportions, while the the only ones getting any benefit are the ’the marketeers of happiness.’
+In his Man about the House column in Saturday’s Family Guardian, journalist Tim Lott argued children’s parties have now expanded to epic proportions, while the the only ones getting any benefit are the ‘the marketeers of happiness.’
 And he has a point.
 How often have you looked at those plastic toys in the party bags, that you’ve also been guilty of sourcing, and felt vaguely nauseous?
 How often have you wondered if the bouncy castle and magician is really necessary?
 And what about that confectionery monstrosity that’s bigger than the average wedding cake?
 Is it time to go back to basics,connect with nature and organize cool outdoor games and activities with the kids?

 But can you go back to basics, and still keep up with the Jones’s?
 Well we think you can.
 Here’s a few outdoor children’s party ideas that are cheap, sometimes high tech, and fun for everyone…

 1 The Nature Detectives Party

 Benefits: The children have fun in the outdoors while learning about the natural world.
 And you learn something too.